Alessandro-Salerno/Bialetti/README.md

 <h1 align="center">Bialetti</h1>

   <p align="center">
-    Bialetti is a Java networking library meant to abstract away some of the lower level parts of using TCP Sockets.
+    Bialetti is a Java networking library/framework meant to abstract away some of the lower level parts of using TCP/UDP Sockets to create server-side and client-side applications.
     <br />
     <br />
     <a href="https://github.com/Alessandro-Salerno/Bialetti/issues">Report Bug</a> ||